-19 How is the underlined verbal in lines 9 and 10 being used?
+Which type of verbal is used in lines 9 and 10?

-- A as a gerund
+- A gerund

-- B as an infinitive
+- B infinitive

-- C as a participial phrase
+- C participial phrase

-- D as a prepositional phrase
+- D prepositional phrase

 Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to comprehend, analyze, and/or evaluate a variety of texts.